-Given that only 4% of customers say they’re willing to stay on hold until they’re connected with a representative, a failure to connect a caller with an agent within a minute will most likely result in a hang up.
+Given that few customers say they’re willing to stay on hold until they’re connected with a representative, a failure to connect a caller with an agent within a minute will most likely result in a hang up.

 And if you think those customers are likely to call back another time, think again.